Onvo L90: Overview

 The L90 has a continuous damping control and 100 mm adaptive air suspension system which can prepare for upcoming bumps in the road based on data collected from vehicles that have travelled before.
 Additionally, it is equipped with four hydraulic bushings at the front and rear suspension.

-The L90 is equipped with nine airbags.
-It has an ADAS system which utilizes a 4D mmWave radar with 48 channels and a 370 m detection range along with seven 4K cameras.
+Both L90 and L80 are equipped with nine airbags.
+For the 2025 model, It has an ADAS system which utilizes a 4D mmWave radar with 48 channels and a 370 m detection range along with seven 4K cameras.
+In April 2026, revamped L90 was launched with LiDAR option, so does L80.

 Onvo claims that the L90 is the lightest full-size 3-row battery-electric SUV, with a kerb weight of 2250 kg in its lightest configuration.
 This is achieved through weight savings such as a 72-in-1 integrated large die-cast aluminium-alloy rear floor which saves 11.7 kg according to Onvo, 900-volt powertrain electrical architecture which reduces wiring harness weight by 50%, a 79 kg rear drive motor, and a 440 kg battery pack with an energy density of 193.2 Wh/kg.